 - Mood: you often feel irritated, guilty, sad, or resentful

-When You Seek Support for Anger and Irritability from the Center for Anxiety and Behavior Management
+When You Seek Support for Anger from The Center for Anxiety and Behavior Management

 - You will learn to identify triggering situations and thoughts associated with anger